 In order to measure something like the time it takes to travel a certain distance, we need to ensure we have a good estimate of the average speed when riding an electric scooter.

-Luckily for us, I’ve tested many electric scooter models at this point, and I tend to track my usage on a regular basis in order to deliver as accurate real-life data in my electric scooter reviews to you, my readers.
+Luckily for us, I’ve tested many electric scooter models at this point, and I tend to track my usage on a regular basis in order to deliver accurate real-life data in my electric scooter reviews.

-I’ve gone through my papers over the most common lightweight electric scooter models, the Xiaomi m365, Segway ES1 + 2, along with a few others.
-Combined they make up a large chunk of the electric scooter riders today.
+I’ve gone through my papers on the most common lightweight electric scooter models, the Xiaomi m365, and Segway ES1 + 2, along with a few others.
+Combined these models make up a large chunk of the most commonly used electric scooter rides today.
 Hence, they are great models to use when we calculate our average speed.